Galacca/Keikkavahti-frontend/README.md

 Yes...ish?
 Functionally the app wont change from here.
 There are no bugs that I know of.
 There are however a few backend responses that I really should type properly.
 A few cases of inproper camelcasing.
 Maybe lazyloading the "add friend" modal.

+I also thought about an idea of having the colors of the gigs in the card change depending on the status of the gig.
+At least to have 'sold out' gigs to appear grayed out.